gcaglio/gCenter/README.md

 - list datastore content (filesystem tree)

 # Main steps
+2023-03-27 Feature : added summary view to see all hosts and all vms<br>
+2023-03-27 Modified styles and added version in login page<br>
+2023-03-22 Feature : added vm hard reboot<br>
 2023-03-22 Feature : added login with username and password <br>
 2023-03-10 Feature : added get datastore content (file and directories) in the gatherer and implemented datastore info table in UI <br>
 2023-03-09 Feature : added get vm snapshot in the gatherer and implemented snapshot table in UI. <br>